IMAGE OF 1936 TYPE ONLY

 Some specialty designs issued only in sets for the collector market still to qualify for a description as Proof-like.

 2011 $2.00 In 2011 two different $2.00 types were issued for circulation, the normal bear type and the Boreal Forest commemorative which is the scarcer of the two but was sold in 5 coin packs which generally contain fairly nice coins in the MS-64 and MS-65 range.
 A concept type, used as a test token, has a normal bear with two security circles below.
-The circle on the left has a T inside it while that on the right has a E (short for TEST), edge edge lettering reading CANADA 2 DOLLARS which overlays the reeding.
+The circle on the left has a T inside it while that on the right has a E (short for TEST), edge lettering reading CANADA 2 DOLLARS which overlays the reeding.
 These are similar to those issued for circulation in 2012 and later years but without the T E for test.
 These are listed in the 2018 Charlton Standard Catalogue on page 284.

 |